History and Philosophy of Volunteer Hospices in the United States

 1. Provide FREE services to those grieving or coping with life-limiting illness.

-2. Implement intake criteria that does not restrict persons who have prognoses longer than six months, have no primary caregivers, wish to continue aggressive or curative treatment, or wish to continue life-sustaining treatment (CPR, TPN, etc.).
+2. Implement intake criteria that does not restrict people who have prognoses for longer than six months, have no primary caregivers, wish to continue aggressive or curative treatment, or wish to continue life-sustaining treatment (CPR, TPN, etc.).

-4. Offer services in partnership and collaboration with any and all health care provider agencies in the community.
+5. Offer services in partnership and collaboration with all health care provider agencies in the community.